-You have a set of brakes on both the front wheels and the back.
+You have a set of brakes on both the front and back wheels.
 When you get them serviced, you may notice that the bill is higher to replace the front.
 That’s because the weight of the car is thrown onto the front brakes whenever you come to a stop, so they are heavier duty.
 We typically refer to the front as “disc” brakes and the back as “drum” brakes.

 - Brake fluid is low or dirty

-- A “spongy” feeling when depressing your brake pad
+- A “spongy” feeling when depressing your brake pedal

 Power Brakes and Booster

-The brake booster is the main component of this system.
-It works by creating a vacuum that helps to clamp your brakes down onto your rotors.
-When you experience difficulty pressing down your brake pedal, this is usually an indication that your booster is failing.
-You may also notice that it’s taking a lot longer for your car to actually stop from the time you start applying pressure to the brake until the vehicle comes to a stop.
+The brake booster is the main component of the power brake system.
+It works by creating a vacuum that helps clamp your calipers down onto your rotors.
+If you experience difficulty when pressing down on your brake pedal, this is typically an indication that your booster is failing.
+You might also notice that it takes longer from the time you start applying pressure to the brake until the vehicle comes to a stop.

-- Get in your car, but don’t turn the car on yet
+- Get in your car, but don’t turn the ignition yet

 - Pump your brakes several times

-If the pedal doesn’t fall slightly away then quickly become resilient, you most likely have a booster problem.
+If the pedal doesn’t fall slightly away and then quickly become resistant, you likely have a booster problem.
 There’s no need to worry, simply find your nearest Kennedy Transmission and stop in for an inspection today.

-- The warning light (ABS) will appear on your dashboard
+- An ABS warning light on your dashboard

-Kennedy Transmission Brake & Auto Service provides a wide range of repair services for both import and domestic automotive brake systems at our auto repair shop.
-No matter your brake system symptoms, we can fix it!
-Just bring it in, tell us what’s going on, and we’ll do a few things to diagnose it properly.
-That includes a computer diagnostic test, along with test-driving it to get an understanding of what you’re experiencing.
+Kennedy Transmission provides a wide range of repair services for braking systems on all makes and models of vehicles.
+No matter your braking system symptoms, we can fix it!
+Just bring your vehicle in, tell us what’s going on, and we’ll run a few tests to properly diagnose your issues.
+Our tests include a computer diagnostic test and test driving your vehicle to get an understanding of exactly what you’re experiencing.